thedropbears/cms-website/src/_pages/info.md

 Head Mentor, 2025 - Present

 A student in the team from 2013 - 2015, Lucien returned as a mentor in 2017.
-He is a software engineer specialising in spacecraft flight programming.
+He's a software engineer specialising in spacecraft flight programming.

 #### ![James Ward](/static/img/mentors/james.png) Dr James Ward